vitorafsr/bmp085/README.md

 bmp085
 ======

-Reads pressure and temperature from Bosch Sensortec BMP085 barometric pressure sensor.
+Driver to read pressure and temperature from Bosch Sensortec BMP085 barometric pressure sensor.

 The sensor page is http://wiki.ros.org/bmp085.